-Director Ava DuVernay has made history at the Venice Film Festival by being the first African-American woman director to premiere a film during the 80-year history of the event.
-Deadline reports that her film Origin, which Neon has acquired, will premiere on September 6 at the festival.
+Director Ava DuVernay made history at the 2023 Venice Film Festival by being the first African-American woman director to premiere a film during the 80-year history of the event.
+Deadline reports that her film Origin, which Neon has acquired, premiered on September 6 at the festival.
 The film stars Walking Dead actor Jon Bernthal, and we share all the details below.

 Origin is written, produced, and directed by DuVernay and is based on Pulitzer Prize winner Isabel Wilkerson’s book Caste: The Origins of Our Discontents.
 Prior to the Venice premiere, Origin was picked up by Neon, and the studio plans a theatrical release in 2023.
-The film will also screen at the 2023 Toronto International Film Festival (TIFF) on September 11.
+The film was also screened at the 2023 Toronto International Film Festival (TIFF) on September 11.

 The biopic is inspired by Wilkerson’s life and path of global discovery.
 Her book uses the caste system to define racism in the United States.
 She compares American people of color’s experience to the caste system in India and Nazi Germany.

 The cast features Oscar nominee Aunjanue Ellis-Taylor as Wilkerson and is joined by Jon Bernthal, Niecy Nash-Betts, Vera Farmiga, Audra McDonald, Nick Offerman, Blair Underwood, Finn Wittrock, Jasmine Cephas-Jones and Connie Nielsen.

 Origin will premiere in theaters in select cities on January 19, 2024.
 Until then, take a look at the official trailer below.

 Bernthal will star in Origin, and fellow Walking Dead actress Lauren Ridloff, who plays Connie on the series, will star in DuVernay’s romantic drama for Starz.